-Because of good friends like you, we continue to save tens of thousands of animals each year – over one million since we began in 1944.
+Because of good friends like you, we continue to save tens of thousands of animals each year – over 1.1 million since we began in 1944.
 Please take a tour of our website and learn about all of the wonderful programs at North Shore Animal League America.

 If you would like to receive a sweepstakes mailing from us it’s simple.
 Just send us via email (or regular mail) your complete name and mailing address along with your request to be added to our sweepstakes mailing list and we will add your name to our next available mailing.

 You can unsubscribe directly from the bottom of any e-mail message sent to you from NSALA; you can log into your online account; or you can send us an email at [email protected].

 We’re pleased to update your mailing information.
 Simply email us at [email protected] and be sure to include your name and both the old address and your new address.

 We would be happy to update your mailing information.
 Please email us at [email protected] and provide both the incorrect name on your package and your correct name and address, too.